 - Remove the sliced garlic with a slotted spoon and discard.

 - Add the diced tomatoes and tomato puree to the sauce pot.
-If the pot is too hot, it can splatter, so be careful.
+Be careful, as the pot can splatter if it is too hot.

 - Sprinkle in the dried basil, Italian seasoning blend, red pepper chili flakes, salt, and black pepper.